ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 Update support in Mbed OS relies on two modifications:

 * Mbed OS now includes the bootloader that manages update verification and installation.
-* Mbed CLI and the Mbed Online Compiler now support update actions, by wrapping around the Update Service and the Manifest Tool.<!--All of these will need links.
+* Mbed CLI and the Mbed Online Compiler now support update actions, by using the Update Service APIs and the Manifest Tool.<!--All of these will need links.
 Later.-->

 ### Updatable binaries

-Mbed OS and any application running on top of it can be updated only if the binary installed on the device has:
+The active firmware, made up of Mbed OS and an application, can be updated only if the binary installed on the device has:

 1. A bootloader, as [reviewed below](#the-mbed-os-bootloader).
 The bootloader can load a new version of the firmware, or roll back to an old version if the new version is unstable.
 1. Mbed OS with the Device Management Client (which includes the Update client).
 The clients allow your device to communicate with the Device Management Update service, receive update manifests and firmware, and verify the binary's validity.
 They are [reviewed in details in our Pelion Device Management documentation](https://cloud.mbed.com/docs/current/updating-firmware/index.html).